Angeltheesoto/my_BE_project/README.md

 ## FOLDERS PURPOSE

 - server.js - this is where the main file where everything is connected too
-- views folder - This is where our HTML pages will be for displaying to the browser.
+- ./views - This is where our HTML pages will be for displaying to the browser.
-- public folder - This is where the css, images and any other files that can be shown to anyone.
+- ./public - This is where the css, images and any other files that can be shown to anyone.
 You wouldnt keep anything private in this folder.
-- models folder -
+- ./models -
-- controllers folder -
+- ./controllers -
 - .gitignore - Keeps files untrackable so when you push the folder up to github those files dont go to github.
 - .env - holds the PORT number for running the live server.
-- layouts - Holds premade templates for working with jsx to make it easier to make more pages quicker with a jumpstart.
+- ./layouts - Holds premade templates for working with jsx to make it easier to make more pages quicker with a jumpstart.

 ## NPM PACKAGES: